TheHanki/Hawk/README.md

 # but you cant steal :)

-# This script is in beta.
-Some things could be change at future
+# This script is discontinued
+# We may comeback 2-3 years later